-In July 2016, the New South Wales government announced a ban on greyhound racing and subsequently sought to shut down the entire industry.
-When making the decision, Premier Mike Baird said ‘a sport which utilises animals cannot operate without a social licence.'
+In July 2016 the New South Wales government banned greyhound racing and subsequently shut down an entire industry.
+When making the decision, Premier Mike Baird said ‘a sport which utilises animals cannot operate without a social licence.’

 Three months later, in the face of an unprecedented backlash by country voters, and a pending by-election in the safe Nationals seat of Orange, the Baird Government reversed its decision, arguing the industry deserved one last chance to reform.